Two killed in shooting at synagogue in Germany, suspects flee in hijacked car

 A spokeswoman for the Halle municipal government said one shooting took place in front of the synagogue on Humboldt street and its accompanying cemetery, while a second burst of gunfire targeted the kebab shop in the city in the province of Saxony.

+“That on the Day of Atonement a synagogue was shot at hits us in the heart,” Foreign Minister Heiko Maas wrote on Twitter.
+“We must all act against anti-Semitism in our country.”

+Anti-Semitism is a particularly sensitive issue in Germany, which during World War Two was responsible for the genocide of 6 million Jews in the Nazi Holocaust.
+Around 200,000 Jews live today in Germany, a country of around 83 million.

-Another city spokesman said an emergency situation has been declared and all residents advised to remain at home.
-He said emergency services and police were evacuating people from the synagogue.
-The spokesman declined to give an estimate of how many people were in the Jewish house of prayer at the time.
+Another Halle city spokesman said an emergency situation had been declared and all residents advised to stay at home.
+He said that emergency services and police were evacuating people from the synagogue.

 Broadcasters showed images of an alleged perpetrator dressed in combat garb including a helmet.